-All of AMSA's national leadership including, but not limited to, National Officers, Regional Trustees, Associate Regional Trustees, Premedical Trustee, Associate Premedical Trustees, Resident Trustee, Action Committee Trustee, Action Committee Chairs, BOT Committee Chairs, Director of Student Programming and Legislative Affairs Director shall compose an Annual Activities Report that summarizes his/her activities and details his/her financial expenditures.
+All of AMSA's national leadership including, but not limited to, National Officers, Regional Trustees, Regional Programming Coordinators, Premedical Trustee-at-Large, Premedical Regional Directors, Resident Trustee, Action Committee Trustee, Action Committee Chairs, BOT Committee Chairs, Director of Student Programming and Legislative Affairs Director shall compose an Annual Activities Report that summarizes his/her activities and details his/her financial expenditures.
 This report is to be submitted no later than 60 days postmarked before the Annual Meeting.
 Funding of travel to the Annual Meeting shall be contingent on timely submission of this Annual Report to the National Office.
 Failure to submit the report by 60 days postmarked before the Annual Meeting funding.